polqf/test-cockpit/_posts/2025-01-24-cockpit-episode-9.md

 tags:
 - cockpit-diaries
 layout: post
-description: "Cockpit Diaries - It’s in the air"
+description: "Big things are happening!
+See what’s ahead in Episode 9 of the Cockpit Diaries. 🌍"
 ---

 As the first (and arguably, the longest) month of the year comes to an end, we’re back in the cockpit with the latest updates and general thoughts! 🙌